wcm-io/wcm-io-testing/sling-mock/src/site/markdown/index.md

 Additional features provided:

-* `JsonImporter` supports importing JSON data into the mock resource hierarchy to easily prepare a test fixture consisting of a hierarchy of resources and properties.
+* `ContentLoader` supports importing JSON data into the mock resource hierarchy to easily prepare a test fixture consisting of a hierarchy of resources and properties.
     * The same JSON format can be used that is provided by the Sling GET servlet for output